databus23/helm-diff/README.md

       --no-color                         remove colors from the output.
 If both --no-color and --color are unspecified, coloring enabled only when the stdout is a term and TERM is not "dumb"
       --no-hooks                         disable diffing of hooks
-      --normalize-manifests              normalize manifests before running diff to exclude style differences from the output --output string                    Possible values: diff, simple, template.
+      --normalize-manifests              normalize manifests before running diff to exclude style differences from the output --output string                    Possible values: diff, simple, template, dyff.
 When set to "template", use the env var HELM_DIFF_TPL to specify the template. (default "diff")
       --post-renderer string             the path to an executable to be used for post rendering.
 If it exists in $PATH, the binary will be used, otherwise it will try to look for the executable at the given path
       --post-renderer-args stringArray   an argument to the post-renderer (can specify multiple) --repo string                      specify the chart repository url to locate the requested chart